 If you are a regular reader of my blog, you may know that I have already shared the recipe of lekváros bukta (a special one with plum butter and vanilla custard).
 Because I’m a huge fan of jam buns, I try every new recipe that gets in my way.
 This time I made the pastry according to a recipe I found in one of my old cookbooks.

 These buns are not overly sweet, since the recipe only calls for 3 tablespoons of sugar (that’s why lekváros bukta is usually served with powdered sugar on top).
 The dough is fluffy and airy, surrounded by a nicely browned crust.
-I decided to fill the buns with apricot jam, however you can use any type of fruit butter or jam.
+I decided to fill the buns with apricot jam, but you can use any type of fruit butter or jam.
 These pull-apart style jam filled rolls can be served for breakfast with tea or coffee, or as a second course after a thick soup.

 - 600 g (~4 3/4 cups) flour